AlanPachecoCueva/PicoYPlaca/README.md

 That will run the application in a provisional server at: [http://localhost:3000](http://localhost:3000)

 ## Running tests
-I implemented tests by jest that is a tool included in react to do unit test in functions.
+I implemented tests by jest that is a tool included in react to do unit tests in functions.

 In order to run the test, please go to the terminal and locate on "picoyplacaapp" folder, then
 execute: